Zyrotot/ExperimentalTabletopEncounterSimulator/readme.md

 ## Files
-The main.go file has all necessary to run the program. it can be either be executed by the basic Bash command:
+The main.go file has all the code, and is the only necessary to run the program. it can be executed by the basic Bash command:
 ```bash
 go run .
 ```

 ## How to use

-You can run this code by copying the code in main.go to the go [playground page](https://go.dev/play/), and press RUN.
+You can run this program by copying the code in main.go to the go [playground page](https://go.dev/play/), and press RUN.

 ## TODO